jrbynum/AtlasUpdater/README.md

 - ShowSteamUpdateInConsole

-	If true, output from SteamCMD will be shown in the ARKUpdater console.
+	If true, output from SteamCMD will be shown in the AtlasUpdater console.
 If false, output will be supressed.
 	Default is true.

 - UseServerNameInINIFile